zeppe-lin/mkinitramfs/README.md

 INSTALL
 =======

 The shell command `make install` should install this package.
-The shell command `make install_bashcomp` should install bash completion script.
+The command `make install_bashcomp` should install bash completion script.

 See `config.mk` file for configuration parameters.